-10th Conference on Current Pagan Studies
+Conference on Current Pagan Studies 2015 CFP

-This year we are encouraging proposals for academic panels.
-Please contact us early if you would like to organize a panel.
 We are looking for papers from all disciplines.
 A community needs artists, teachers, scientists, healers, historians, philosophers, educators, thinkers, activists, etc.

 As usual, we are using Pagan in its most inclusive form, covering pagans, wiccans, witches and the numerous hybrids that have sprung up as well as any indigenous groups that feel akin to or want to be in conversation with Pagans.

-Abstracts should be no longer than 300 words and are due by August 3, 2013.
+Abstracts should be no longer than 300 words and are due by September 20, 2014.
 Go to our website www.paganconference.com for advice on presenting papers.
 Please email abstracts to firstname.lastname@example.org